michimussato/OpenStudioLandscapes/README.md

-what the actual output (or product if you will) of OpenStudioLandscapes looks like and what it can be used for, I have created a **ready-made, portable [Demo Landscape](https://github.com/michimussato/OpenStudioLandscapes-Demo-Landscape)** (well, OpenStudioLandscape created it of course).
+what the actual output (or product if you will) of OpenStudioLandscapes looks like and what it can be used for, I have created a **ready-made, portable [Demo Landscape](https://github.com/michimussato/OpenStudioLandscapes-Demo-Landscape)** (well, OpenStudioLandscapes created it of course).
 No need to go through the installation process at all.
 Just clone the repository and follow the (very short) instructions.
 Here's a Landscape Map of the Demo Landscape: